 The accompanying consolidated financial statements include the accounts of Verint Systems Inc., our wholly owned subsidiaries, and a joint venture in which we hold a 50% equity interest.
-This joint venture functions as a systems integrator for Asian markets and is a variable interest entity in which we are the primary beneficiary and is therefore included within our consolidated financial statements.
+This joint venture functions as a systems integrator for Asian markets and is a variable interest entity in which we are the primary beneficiary.
 Investments in companies in which we have less than a 20% ownership interest and do not exercise significant influence are accounted for at cost.
-We have included the results of operations of acquired companies from the date of acquisition.
-All significant intercompany transactions and balances have been eliminated.
+We include the results of operations of acquired companies from the date of acquisition.
+All significant intercompany transactions and balances are eliminated.